Agentic AI News Showcase

 This showcase demonstrates multi-agent AI communication where:

-• News-Agent fetches latest articles using the News MCP Server (which aggregates RSS feeds from OpenAI, AI News, VentureBeat, etc.)
+• The News-Agent fetches latest articles using the News MCP Server (which aggregates RSS feeds from OpenAI, AI News, VentureBeat, etc.)

 • For summarization requests, News-Agent delegates to the Summarizer Agent via A2A protocol